 Educators plan and implement relevant experiences to support the learning of children and at the same time identify and utilise teaching moments to respond to emerging interests, strengths, abilities and calendared whole school events and experiences.
-Recently the children were involved in an incursion with kindergarten exploring backyard bugs.
-This spring boarded activities and experiences in the preschool where children could further explore bugs.
-The incursion was shared on DOJO which led to conversations with families about the experience.
-One family offered to provide a small terrarium with stick insects for the preschool.
-The child whose family brought in the terrarium are currently experiencing family difficulties and this exchange between home and preschool allowed the child a renewed sense of belonging and comfort at preschool.
+Recently the children were involved in a special interest project exploring Sea Life.
+This interest emerged from the children reading a book about sea life.
+The emerging interest spring boarded activities and experiences in the preschool where children could further explore sea life.
+The children's learning was shared on DOJO which led to conversations with families about the experience.